Druzai/Bot_Mc_discord/README.md

 Just start bot executable file.

-For the bot to properly start the Minecraft server you have to have `*.bat` or `*.cmd` (in bot setting you can set name for this script) in your root Minecraft server directory!
+For the bot to properly start the Minecraft server you have to have `*.bat` or `*.cmd` file (in bot setting you can set name for this script) in your root Minecraft server directory!
 Example of file:

 ```batch
 @echo off